mariemenez/mariemenez/README.md

 # Hi there 👋

-I’m Marie, 27 and i live in Paris, France.
+I’m Marie, 27 and I live in Paris, France.

+I worked in communication for three years before I realised I wanted to learn programming.<br/>
-In 2022 I decided to follow my dream and I started learning programming !
+In 2022 I decided to finaly follow my dream and here I am ! 👩‍💻
 <Br/>
 <Br/>
 ### 🌱 Here are the technologies I am learning :